zedwick/Modular-Datapack-Kit/MDK-Rounds/README.md

 ## Setup phase

-Each of the 3 primary game state (`lobby_state`, `ingame_state`, `postgame_state`) have 3 accompanying *setup* states (`setup_lobby_state`, `setup_ingame_state`, `setup_postgame_state`) which precede them.
+Each of the 3 primary game state (`state_lobby`, `state_ingame`, `state_postgame`) have 3 accompanying *setup* states (`state_setup_lobby`, `state_setup_ingame`, `state_setup_postgame`) which precede them.
 These are intended to provide time to perform any setup tasks required for these primary states.
 This could include very intensive tasks which may need to be spread out over several ticks such as loading an arena from structure files, or relatively simple tasks which can be completed in just 1 tick.

 By default the setup states will last for just 1 tick, allowing for most simple setup tasks to be completed.
 If you have tasks which will need more than 1 tick to complete, you have 2 options for extending the time allotted for the setup phase.